MertSenozluler/MovieApp/README.md

 13) Random sorting was done according to some categories on the home page.
 14) The movies are set as a free video from youtube.
 15) Required pages have been paginated.
-16) A simple admin page has been made
+16) A simple admin page and user page has been made
+17) E-mail confirmation and forgot password section is active.